shalanah/birdle/README.md

 2. A user can only guess six times, after which the word will be revealed.
 3. Letters within a guess should be distinctly highlighted after a guess based on these groups: letters matching exact position in the target word, letters included in the target word (but in incorrect position) and letters not included in the target word.

-There are other rules to the game which you can choose to implement, but we advise only spending a maximum of three hours on the project.
-You can use any technical stack you would like as long as the instructions are clear how to run it.
-Once completed please add `alexsbryan` as a collaborator on the repo.
-Have fun!
+## Video

+TODO: Put video link here

-## Notes
+## Other Notes

-- First time using VITE
-- First time using React + TS together (used each alone before)
+- First time using VITE, React + TS (together), and finally got around to using SVGR for the first time
-- Goal to make it hard to notice differences between apps at a fast glance
-  - Would love to put own spin on it but was excited to mimic the animations of the original app

 ## Future work

 - Add localstorage or cookies to track and show progress
-- Build out rest of UI around game
+- Build out rest of UI around game (tracking streaks etc)
 - Make responsive
-- Put own styling spin on it instead of simple copying

 ## Investigation